bdudok/LNCM-lib/README.md

 # LNCM-lib
 Resources for running code in LNCM / Dudok lab

-The following libraries are included:
+# The following libraries are included:

+## Ephys
+### LFP.SpikeDet
+detect epileptic spikes using single channel LFP as input
+### LFP.SzDet
-LFP.SpikeDet - detect epileptic spikes using single channel LFP as input LFP.SzDet - detect seizures and compute seizure burden time series using spike times as input Proc2P.Treadmill - load treadmill data from PyControl file Proc2P.Legacy - all scanbox classes made during Soltesz lab times
+detect seizures and compute seizure burden time series using spike times as input

+## 2-photon
+### Proc2P.Treadmill
+load treadmill data from PyControl file
+### Proc2P.Legacy
+all scanbox classes made during Soltesz lab times

-The following GUI tools are included:
+# The following GUI tools are included:

+## Ephys
+### LFP.SzDet.AppSpikeSz
-LFP.SzDet.AppSpikeSz - tune and save spike detection settings for a set of sessions
+tune and save spike detection settings for a set of sessions